The effect of confinement and stiffness on the conformational change of a semiflexible homopolymer chain: Introduction

 \section{Introduction}

 The soft macromolecule ($DNA$ \& $proteins$) is easily squeezed into much smaller space than the natural size of the molecule.
-For example, $actin$ filaments in $eukaryotic$ cell or $protein$ encapsulated in $Ecoli$ \cite{1,2} are well known confined molecules that may serve as the basis for understanding molecular processes occurring in the living cells.
-Advances in the single molecule based experiments have made it possible to study conformational or structural changes of a confined macromolecule.
-Therefore the study of the conformational properties and the possibility of polymerization of the polymer chain segments with either one end of the chain lying on the constraints (polymer train) or both the ends lying on the flat geometrical constraints (polymer bridge and polymer loop) have attracted considerable attention in the recent years, see \cite{3,4,5,6,7,8,9,10,11,12,13}, and the references quoted therein.
-It is understood that the possibility of formation of $DNA$ loop is relevant for regulation of the gene.
+For example, $actin$ filaments in $eukaryotic$ cell or $protein$ encapsulated in $Ecoli$ \cite{1,2} are well known confined molecules.
+The study of such confined biomolecules may serve as the basis for understanding molecular processes occurring in the living cells.
+Advances in the single molecule based experiments have made it possible to study conformational change of a confined macromolecule.
+Therefore, the study of the conformational properties and the possibility of polymerization of the polymer chain segments with either one end of the chain lying on the constraints (polymer train) or both the ends lying on the flat geometrical constraints (polymer bridge and polymer loop) have attracted attention in the recent years, see \cite{3,4,5,6,7,8,9,10,11,12,13}, and the references quoted therein.
+The polymer bridge \cite{13} corresponds to the confined chain segments with chain ends lying on two different geometrical constraints, however, arc corresponds to the chain segments with both end monomers of the chain lying on a constraint.
+The polymer loop has end monomers in the vicinity and arc corresponds to chain segments with its end monomer not lying in the vicinity.